iamameme/counterpickgg/README.md

 So I started making this!
 It's been my pet project.
 A LOT of work has gone into this and, it's weird to be getting so close to release.
 Thanks for visiting, and read below to see the details.

-<b>TLDR:</b> Click on a champion, click on an enemy champion, get the most popular builds in Diamond+ for that specific matchup based off of real game data.
+<b>TLDR:</b> Click on a champion, click on an enemy champion, get the most popular builds from Diamond-Challenger games for that specific matchup based off of real game data.
+More details below.

 <br/>
 <div align="center"><b>THIS IS IN ALPHA.
 IM SORRY FOR IT LOOKING BAD AND NOT HAVING ALL THE FEATURES I WANT TO INCLUDE YET :( THANK YOU <3</b></div>